dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 Workflow YML File
 ++++++++++++++++++
-For a workflow, the ``/.dockstore.yml`` has the following general structure
+For a workflow, the ``/.dockstore.yml`` has the following general structure:

 .. include:: /assets/templates/workflows/barebones-.dockstore.yml
+  :code: yaml

-As an example, here is a filled-out ``/.dockstore.yml`` for a single workflow.
+As an example, here is a filled-out ``/.dockstore.yml`` for a single CWL workflow.
 Note that the name is not present since the name field is optional when only a single workflow is involved.

 .. code:: yaml